-First, as the aging process takes place, frankly there’s just a lot going on… and there also tends to be a chain reaction to things.
-You twist your ankle when you’re hiking one weekend, and next thing you know you haven’t been to the gym in a month.
-Now your lower back hurts again like it did years ago.
-You want to go work out… get it back in fighting shape… but it hurts.
-Maybe tomorrow.
+First, with the aging process, you begin to notice that things happen in a chain reaction.
+For example, you twist your ankle when you’re hiking one weekend.
+The next thing you know you haven’t been to the gym in a month and your lower back hurts again like it did years ago.
+You want to go work out and get back in fighting shape but it hurts!
+As a result, you keep putting off.
 It happens to the best of us.
 But this is the exact chain reaction that will lead to a long term relationship with your couch, if you don’t do something about it right now.

-Regular HIIT workouts target a whole bunch of things all at once, integrating strength, balance and cardio too.
+Regular HIIT workouts target a whole bunch of things all at once, integrating strength, balance and cardio exercises.
 All of these things have to be used together to keep your body in action.
-HIIT asks every part of you to get on board, and that means less potential for the snowball effect begun by the happens-to-the-best-of-us-post-hiking-spill couch marathon.
-HIIT builds an all-around strong and healthy body, and that’s true if you’re 20 years old or 60, which is a beautiful thing.
+HIIT asks every part of you to get on board.
+This means there’s less of a chance for the snowball effect, turning an injury into a couch marathon.
+HIIT builds an all-around strong and healthy body, whether you’re 20 years old or 60, which is a beautiful thing!
 So skipping leg day (again, for the 100th time) isn’t really an option.
 Leg day is built right into your (astonishingly short) HIIT workout.

-Second, they are astonishingly short.
+Second, HIIT workouts are astonishingly short.
 Four minutes is normal, twenty minutes is quite a lot.
-(2) Mostly with 30 seconds of intensity followed by 30 seconds of rest, it has a nice rhythm to it that makes it easy to get into the groove.
-And because these intervals are relatively short, you can really pour it on, and this added oomph is what scientists are pretty sure has such an impressive impact on your mitochondria… the cellular level that HIIT digs right into.
+(2) Most exercises are 30 seconds of intensity followed by 30 seconds of rest- giving a nice rhythm so it’s easy to get into the groove.
+And because these intervals are relatively short, you can really push yourself hard.
+It’s this added effort that scientists say provides an impressive impact on your mitochondria…impacting your body at the cellular level.

 Cells Feel The HIIT Too

 The short story of mitochondria is that they are cells which help convert proteins to energy.
-And, when we’re younger, these babies are really efficient.
+When we’re younger, these babies are really efficient.
 But, as we age, they lose steam.
-They just aren’t as efficient at converting proteins.
-We lose energy, vitality.
+They just aren’t as efficient at converting proteins and as a result we lose energy and vitality.

-But researchers recently found that interval training like HIIT, has a natural knack for boosting the body’s ability to build mitochondrial proteins.
-And when the mitochondria can do their thing, that means the magic is back!
+But researchers recently found that interval training, like HIIT, has a natural knack for boosting the body’s ability to build mitochondrial proteins.
+When the mitochondria can do their thing, that means the magic is back!
 (3) No, it’s not the fountain of youth.
 But with the ability to convert proteins like they once could, your mitochondrial DNA has effectively won the battle for now!
-Continued HIIT sessions just mean you’ll continue to get stronger, and that’s great news for every part of you… down to the very cells you’re made of.
+Continued HIIT sessions just mean you’ll continue to get stronger, and that’s great news for every part of you…down to the very cells you’re made of.

 No matter where you are on the path toward optimal fitness, it’s never too late to start.
-Pick up your body and move it, and before long you’ll begin seeing benefits.
+Pick up your body and move it!
+Before long you’ll begin seeing benefits.
 There is nothing more empowering than getting stronger, and nothing more fun than a happy body that can move and play.
-Do what you can, starting right now, and your body will thank you!
+Do what you can, the key is to START!
+Your body will love you for it!